What Is Epoxy Flooring?

 How Quickly Does Epoxy Cure?

 After the epoxy compound has been designed, mixed, and poured, it quickly turns from a liquid to a solid.
 This process may take a few days, depending on how many coats have been applied.

 While it may take several days for the epoxy to fully cure, the process begins rather quickly.
 The thickness of the epoxy plays a major role in how fast it cures, and heat can be used to increase cure speed when needed.

 Why Is Epoxy Used On Commercial Floors?

 Epoxy is commonly used on commercial floors because of its easy application process, quick cure time, and durability.

-Resinous flooring experts, such as High Performance Systems, recommend that epoxy flooring be installed inside warehouses, commercial kitchens, industrial spaces, and retail facilities.
+An epoxy flooring contractor, such as High Performance Systems, recommend that epoxy flooring be installed inside warehouses, commercial kitchens, industrial spaces, and retail facilities.
 This is due to the fact that epoxy floors can be tailored to fit each individual space, and can be made abrasion and slip-resistant on request.

 Epoxy floors can also be personalized to fit your specific commercial needs, and custom colors, flakes, and logos can be added to increase brand awareness within your space.

 For best results, It is important that a resinous flooring expert install your epoxy floor.
 This will lead to the longest lifespan possible for your floor, and ensure that your facility has safe and effective flooring for years to come.